mudasar187/WebAssignment_Exam2018/README.md

 #### Travis
-Also used travis to check the build.
+Also used travis for this exam, url is removed because of private token, adding new markdown travis link when repo is public

-(Add travis when repo is public)
+---

 ### How to run

 All these commands can be run from root folder:

 ##### - Docker
-- run -> `docker-compose up` , if you want run in detached mode `docker-compose up -d`
+- run -> `docker-compose up` , if you want run in detached mode then `docker-compose up -d`
-	- Note: Note: If are running windows you may have to restart Docker and run `docker-compose 	up -d` [again (read this issue)](https://github.com/docker/for-win/issues/573#issuecomment-301513210) due to a [bug](https://github.com/docker/for-win/issues/573) in the mongoDB container.
+	- Note: Note: If are running windows you may have to restart Docker and run `docker-compose up -d` again [read this issue](https://github.com/docker/for-win/issues/573#issuecomment-301513210) due to a [bug](https://github.com/docker/for-win/issues/573) in the mongoDB container.
 - verify that all nodes are up `docker-compose ps`
 - if `web_app`exit, run again `docker-compose up -d`
 - application will be accessible at [http://localhost:8080/](http://localhost:8080/)